microwavin-manoa/microwavin-manoa.github.io/index.md

 ### Milestone 1

-The goal of Milestone 1 to form an idea how the site would be set up along with developing mockups for the pages and starting work on the different Mongo collections
+The goal of Milestone 1 to form an idea how the site would be set up along with developing very basic mockups for the pages and starting work on the different Mongo collections

 Milestone 1 was managed using [Microwavin Manoa GitHub Project Board M1](https://github.com/microwavin-manoa/microwavin-manoa/projects/1):
 ![](images/M1.png)

 ### Milestone 2

-The goal of Milestone 2 was to implement the data model: the underlying set of Mongo Collections and the operations upon them that would support the BowFolio application.

-Milestone 2 was managed using [Microwavin Manoa GitHub Project Board M2](https://github.com/microwavin-manoa/microwavin-manoa/projects/2):
+Milestone 2 is currently being managed using [Microwavin Manoa GitHub Project Board M2](https://github.com/microwavin-manoa/microwavin-manoa/projects/2):

-## Milestone 3
+### Milestone 3

 Coming soon!